sckott/baad_blog/ropensci.md

 # Openness

 BAAD is certainly not the first data compilation in my field, but as far we known, it is the first to be entirely open.
-By this I mean the entire workflow is open and transparent
+By this I mean the entire work flow is open and transparent

 Every other data compilation that exists in my field, has been conducted in the dark, i.e.

-does not meet goals of transparancy and reproducibility.
+does not meet goals of transparency and reproducibility.
 Wwo approaches

 1. Individual researchers cut and pasting Excel.
 2. Large SQL database, few people with access (TRY).